Thailand Tourist Arrivals 2025: Official Report (Jan–Sep)

 2025 Seasonality (Monthly Overview)

-The monthly cumulative data highlights a strong start to the year driven by East Asia, a low-season dip in May–June which aligns with the Thailand rainy season, followed by a gradual recovery through August, although still below 2019 levels.
+The monthly totals show a strong start driven by East Asia, a low‑season dip in May–June, a steady recovery through August, and a pullback in September, still below 2019 levels.

 Focus on August 2025